mdn/content/files/en-us/web/api/deviceproximityevent/index.md

 - `DeviceProximityEvent.max` {{readonlyinline}}
   - : The maximum sensing distance the sensor is able to report, in centimeters.
 - `DeviceProximityEvent.min` {{readonlyinline}}
   - : The minimum sensing distance the sensor is able to report, in centimeters.
-Ususally zero.
+Usually zero.
 - `DeviceProximityEvent.value` {{readonlyinline}}
   - : The current device proximity, in centimeters.